Skip to main content.

 NetBSD/cobalt Restore CD HOWTO

-This document attempts to explain how to create and use a NetBSD Restore CD for Cobalt Qube/Raq devices.
+This document attempts to explain how to create and use a NetBSD Restore CD/USB for Cobalt Qube/Raq devices.
 It was originally written by Alex Pelts and posted to the port-cobalt mailinglist, then updated by Izumi Tsutsui for the newer 5.0 restorecd script.

 BSD daemon